Vergil Ortiz Jr.

-Vergil Ortiz Jr. (born March 25, 1998) is an American professional boxer who has held the WBO International welterweight title since 2021.
-As an amateur, he was a seven-time national champion and was the winner at the 2013 Junior Olympics.
-He was named 2019 The Ring magazine Prospect of the Year.
-Ortiz is known for his punching power, with a knockout-to-win percentage of 100%.
-As of August 2022, Ortiz Jr is ranked as the world's fifth best welterweight by The Ring and fourth best by BoxRec and TBRB.
+Vergil Ortiz Jr. (born March 25, 1998) is an American professional boxer.
+He has held the World Boxing Council (WBC) interim super welterweight title since 2024.

+As an amateur, he was a seven-time national champion and won the 110 pounds category at the USA's Junior Olympic National Championships in 2013.
+He was named the 2019 Prospect of the Year by The Ring magazine.
+Ortiz is known for his exceptional punching power, having scored all but two of his wins by knockout.

 Professional career

 Early career

 Ortiz was victorious in his first six fights, winning all six by stoppage and only going past the first round in one of the six fights.

 Ortiz Jr vs. Valenzuela

-His seventh bout came on September 16, 2017 on the undercard of Canelo Álvarez vs. Gennady Golovkin I against Cesar Valenzuela, which he won by second-round technical knockout.
+His seventh bout came on September 16, 2017, on the undercard of Canelo Álvarez vs. Gennady Golovkin I against Cesar Valenzuela, which he won by second-round technical knockout.

 Ortiz Jr vs. Ortiz

 After improving to 11-0, Ortiz appeared a year later on the undercard of Canelo Álvarez vs. Gennady Golovkin II to face Roberto Ortiz.
 Vergil Ortiz knocked down his opponent with a right hand early in the second round.
 Roberto got up, but he was still hurt.
 Vergil attacked him immediately and knocked him down again with a right hand that sent his opponent to one knee.
 Roberto Ortiz reached his feet again, but the referee deemed him unfit to continue, calling off the fight.